 Which pet insurance covers dental?

-What types of pet are covered under UK pet insurance?
+What types of pets are covered under UK pet insurance?

 In the UK, the most common types of pets covered by pet insurance policies are dogs and cats.
 There are however many other species of pets that owners wish to get insured.
 Coverage options and species covered may vary from insurer to insurer with exotic pets sometimes requiring a specialist insurer.
 However most legal pets in the UK will ultimately be insurable under one insurance policy or another.

-Here are some other common types of pet that UK insurers deal with beside dog and cats.
+Here are some other common types of pet that UK insurers deal with besides dogs and cats.

 - Reptiles – Including lizards and snakes